mgijsberti/styleguide-kss-phantomcss/README.md

 grunt verify:init
 ```

-## Apply a change in the buttons.less and check the results:
+## Apply a change

-Change in the app/src/buttons.less the padding attribute of the .btn class:
+Change in the demo/variables.less font

-  padding: 4px 22px; into padding: 4px 52px;
+   @font-size: 14px; to @font-size: 17px;

-Wait for reloading of the Living Styleguide.
+Wait for reloading of the living styleguide.

-Now run
+Now execute

 ```shell
 grunt verify:compare
 ```

-The 'failures' report with differences will automatically load at http://localhost:1421/.
+The 'differences' report will automatically load at http://localhost:1421/.
 PhantomCss will make new
 screenshots for each css element in the markup of the less files, and compare them with the originals.
 A report will show the originals, the new (after the applied change), and the differences between orginals
 and new.